-The algarve stretches across the whole of the southern portugal.
+The Algarve stretches across the whole of the southern Portugal.
 Its name derives from the Arabic El-Gharb meaning “west”.
-Although the Algarve has been occupied by the moors for 600 years, besides some city- and castlewalls in Silves and Tavira, there are hardly any remainders.
-Nevertheless all houses in the Algarve are still being build wit those typical arabic chimneys.
-The Romans however left serveral bridges and ruins.
+Although the Algarve was occupied by the Moors for 600 years, besides some city and castlewalls in Silves and Tavira, there are hardly any remains.
+Nevertheless all houses in the Algarve are still being built with those typical Arabic chimneys.
+The Romans however left several bridges and ruins.

-The windward shore is the Algarve’s most famous strectch of coast.
-Ochre – coloured cliffs plunge down to the beach and the turquoise sea surges into coves and grottoes
+The windward shore is the Algarve’s most famous stretch of coast.
+Ochre coloured cliffs plunge down to the beach and the turquoise sea surges into coves and grottoes.

-- Here you can enjoy the green hills with its rich vegetation and the spectacular views from the highest point – Fóia (902mts).
+- Here you can enjoy green hills with rich vegetation and the spectacular views from the highest point – Fóia (902m).

 - Don’t forget to visit Caldas de Monchique and enjoy the Thermal Waters.

 - Known mostly because of the impressive fort, home to Prince Henry’s famous School of Navigation.

 - In the Cape St. Vincent, the Europe’s most south-western point you can visit the small lighthouse and also the stunning cliffs.